launchdarkly/cpp-sdks/libs/server-sdk/src/data_systems/background_sync/sources/README.md

 ## Data Source Implementations

-This directory contains implementations of `IDataSource`.
+This directory contains data sources for use in the Background Sync system.

+These sources implement `IDataSynchronizer`, which provides an interface that allows for passing in an `IDestination` to which data updates should be sent.

-There are two primary schemes supported by the server-side SDK.
+There are two primary sources supported by the server-side SDK.

-One is to receive push-updates from a web-service (via Server-Sent Events).
-The other is to pull data from a database as needed.
+One is the [streaming](./streaming) source: it receives updates from a web-service (via Server-Sent Events).

-### Push Data Source

-The Push data source is able to operate in "streaming" or "polling" mode.
-In either mode, flag updates are delivered in the background from the perspective of the application.

-### Pull Data Source

-The Pull data source fetches flag data on-demand from a database.
-Because this is likely slow, it operates a read-through cache wherein each stored item has a TTL indicating when it should be re-fetched.

-When an item expires, it does not evict it from memory - often stale data is better than no data.
-Eviction is disabled at this time, but may be added in a later version.
+The other is [polling](./polling): it periodically hits an endpoint to retrieve a full payload of flag data.

+By default, the SDK uses the streaming source.
+Users can optionally configure the polling source if streaming isn't feasible or desired.